MicrosoftDocs/cloud-adoption-framework/docs/scenarios/sap/eslz-business-continuity-and-disaster-recovery.md

 - Make sure that the floating IP is enabled in the load balancer.

 - To take advantage of Azure NetApp Files features like cross-region replication (in public preview), use a paired Azure NetApp Files region.
-Azure NetApp Files paired regions are different than standard Azure paired regions.
+Paired regions in Azure NetApp Files are different than standard Azure paired regions.

 - You can also use the 'rsync' utility to sync data from one region to another in Azure NetApp Files (one zone to another if using zonal deployment).